 Access Management also relates to authentication and authorization, but includes Access Control too, which is perhaps a better word for it.

-Next to this, Access Control is about measures such as physical devices (biometrics, encryption) and monitoring by humans and automated systems.
 Trends like Bring Your Own Device (BYOD) and 'Het Nieuwe Werken' (work anywhere any place any time) makes Access Control (and Identity Management) challenging:

 People want to work with their devices perfectly in a secure and interoperable way.